15205080581/polardb/intl.en-US/Pricing/Specifications and pricing.md

  |

-**Note:** Currently, POLARDB is supported only by the Indonesia \(Jakarta\) region.
-The service in other regions will be released soon.

 **Note:**

 -   POLARDB is available only in the Indonesia \(Jakarta\) region and will be rolled out soon in the other regions.